harvardartmuseums/api-docs/object.md

 > Finds all of the objects classified as prints that have been viewed only once on the Art Museums main public website.

 #### Response

+To keep responses reasonably sized, the output from a get objects request contains a subset of fields.
+To get all of data fields for a given record, use a get object request.

 ```json
 {